 The YCRC focuses primarily on computational research conducted by faculty, research staff, postdocs, and graduate students.
-However, the YCRC does provide limited access to undergraduate students, most often when they are part of a PI's research group or enrolled in a class that makes use of YCRC resources.
+However, the YCRC may provide limited access to undergraduate students, most often when they are part of a PI's research group or enrolled in a course that uses YCRC resources.
 In appropriate circumstances, undergraduate students may request use of YCRC resources for independent research under the oversight of a faculty sponsor/advisor.
 Such requests will be considered on a case-by-case basis, and approval will be at the discretion of the YCRC.